Tree roots usually enter your pipe line through the pipe joints.

 So, in a pipe line 100 feet in length (30 metres), there could be up to 50 individual pipes with bends and junctions.

-That means there are at least 50 different places for a tree to get its roots into your sewer.
+That means there are at least 50 different places for tree roots to get into your sewer pipes.

-That’s a lot of opportunity for tree roots searching for moisture in our hot Australian climate with unpredictable rain fall.
+That’s a lot of opportunity for tree roots searching for moisture in our hot Australian climate where rainfall is unpredictable.

 Leave a Reply